 Try buying low-maintenance plants, use rocks and logs to add a decorative touch, or if you can afford it, mulch your beds to save time watering each week.
 Spring is a great time to save on home garden supplies at your local garden center.

 Money Sucker #18 – Avoiding Energy-Saving Appliances

-I know, I know.
+We know, we know.
 They don’t make fridges like they used to.
 But the trade off is you overpay in electricity every month by holding onto inefficient appliances.

 The same goes for light bulbs and your thermostat.
 If you don’t have energy efficient lights installed in every room, begin changing your lights over as they start to die.

-And, I can’t stress this enough, invest in a programmable thermostat and you’ll save yourself 5 to 10 percent on your annual heating bill.
+And, we can’t stress this enough, invest in a programmable thermostat and you’ll save yourself 5 to 10 percent on your annual heating bill.

 Money Sucker #19 – Ditch Your Debit Card